 It is however worth noting this only a rough guide because as snowboarders become more experienced they will generally go for a slightly stiffer binding for that offers better responsiveness whilst softer bindings also cater to beginner rider due to being more forgiving making it easier to progress and learn on, the following table using the same flex scale and ratings but compares it to rider ability:

 |Rider Ability||Flex Scale||Flex Rating|

 So by knowing your own ability and understanding the different riding styles will help to find the right amount of flex for you!

 If you live to rip that rainbow rail or backflip that booter, then you’re going to need some bindings that support you throughout.
 Freestyle and park bindings tend to be a lot softer and flexible, allowing the rider greater room for error when landing, and more room to tweak grabs whilst in the air.

 If you love to ride a little bit of everything, from park to powder then you need a binding that can do everything.
-All-mountain bindings generally tend to sit in the middle when it comes to flex.
+All-mountain bindings have medium flex or a 4-6 rating.
 This grants the rider an all-purpose binding that can do pretty much everything.